Scheana Shay New Boyfriend: Dating Robert Valletta After Divorce From Mike Shay

 Scheana Shay also spoke of her divorce during an episode of Watch What Happens Live in January, revealing that Mike Shay had allegedly gone missing at the end of last year before their split.
 In addition, she revealed that fans would soon see the end of her marriage on Vanderpump Rules Season 5.

 “You will see all of this addressed towards the end of the season, so I want people to tune in and see what I have to say then,” Scheana Shay explained to host Andy Cohen, according to a report by Entertainment Tonight.

 “It just seemed to be the best decision…a legal separation [as opposed to a divorce] seemed like we would just be delaying the inevitable.”

-Scheana Shay may be claiming that it was Mike Shay’s behavior that prompted their split, he denied that he went missing in a post to fans on Instagram.
+Scheana Shay may be claiming that it was Mike Shay’s behavior that prompted their split, but he denied that he went missing in a post to fans on Instagram.
 In his message, Mike Shay claimed to be sober and happy.

 To see more of Scheana Shay and her co-stars, including her soon-to-be ex-husband, Mike Shay, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.